 Secular Homeschool Curriculum – How to Choose One

-I don’t know if you’ll find the perfect secular homeschool curriculum right off, or ever, but let’s see what we can do.
+I don’t know if you’ll find the perfect secular homeschool curriculum right off, but let’s see what we can do.
 I have spent a lot of time looking at curriculum options, there are a lot.

-Cost tends to be the deal breaker when shopping for curriculum.
+Cost tends to be the deal-breaker when shopping for curriculum.
 It can get really expensive if you are buying all brand new, and all the materials the company sells.
 I understand, and I can’t afford to buy a brand new curriculum each year for each of my kids either.

 There are other options: